tyler-a-johnson/Obsidian-git-repo/UNI 2023/SEM 2/ELEC2005/Week 11 - Fundamentals of Renewable Energy and Solar Photovoltaics.md

 - Proportion electricity generated from renewables is set to increase steeply
 - Australian Energy Market Operator declared to be working on a grid capable to handle 100% renewable energy penetration by 2025
 - Solar (Photovoltaic) energy is going to be one of the major sources of electricity in Australia

+## Readings
+From Masters (2004), Renewable and Ecient Electric Power Systems Chapter 8: Photovoltaic Materials and Electrical Characteristics (link)
+I 8.1: Introduction
+I 8.2: Basic Semiconductor Physics F
+	8.2.5: The p-n Junction Diode
+I 8.3: A Generic Photovoltaic Cell
+	F 8.3.1: The Simplest Equivalent Circuit for a Photovoltaic Cell F 8.3.2: A More Accurate Equivalent Circuit for a PV Cell I 8.4: From Cells to Modules to Arrays
+	F 8.4.1: From Cells to a Module F 8.4.2: From Modules to Arrays I 8.5: The PV I–V Curve Under Standard Test Conditions (STC) I 8.6: Impacts of Temperature and Insolation on I–V Curves I 8.7: Shading Impacts on I – V Curves F 8.7.1: Physics of Shading F 8.7.2: Bypass Diodes for Shade Mitigation F 8.7.3: Blocking Diodes